lcccodes/dnsconfig/README.md

 <h1>DNS Configuration in Azure </h1>
-This outlines some basics about DNS operations.
+This is just a few basics about DNS operations, particularly using Windows Server in Azure.
 Remember that DNS translates between IP addresses and human-readable names.
 It works using TCP/UDP port 53.<br />

 <h2>Environments, Technologies and Languages Used</h2>